cSh4rk/cSh4rk.github.io/links/_posts/2022-12-18-learn-regex-step-by-step-from-zero-to-advanced.md

 published: true
 tags: [Regex, Useful Skills, Programming, Linux]
 image: /links/assets/parentheses.png
-description: "External Link: Learning Regex is easier than you think.
+description: "Learning Regex is easier than you think.
 You can use this tool to easily learn, practice, test and share Regex."
 ---

 ![](/links/assets/parentheses.png)